 We support and engage in a range of monitoring projects to understand the physical, biological, and cultural attributes of the areas surrounding our ports.

 Ports North continues to work closely with the Great Barrier Reef Marine Park Authority and other environmental agencies, and is a member of the Wet Tropics Healthy Waterways Partnership, the Reef 2020 Advisory Committee and the Local Marine Advisory Committees representing our ports.

-Community engagement is also a vital part of our environmental responsibilities with support for the Ports North Environmental Awards for secondary students through the Buisness Liaiason Association; continued sponsorship of the Crown of Thorns Starfish Removal program; ongoing support to the Turtle Rehabilitation Centre; and in-kind support to events like the Cairns Regional Council's annual EcoFiesta.
+Community engagement is also a vital part of our environmental responsibilities with support for the Ports North Environmental Awards for secondary students through the Business Liaison Association and in-kind support to local events.